 Relevant Foundation Degree

-This course gives you the unique opportunity to study both terrestrial and aquatic habitats.
+This course gives you the unique opportunity to study and research both terrestrial and aquatic habitats.

 University Centre Reaseheath is an academic partner of the University of Chester.
 Foundation degrees, Honours degrees, and Cert Ed are awarded by the University of Chester.